bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 Guide: OSINT gathering on the X platform (Twitter).
 Inspecting X accounts, X username, X name, X profile and header images, User bio, Search on X, X advanced search operators, Using Google Dorks to search X: https://www.authentic8.com/blog/osint-gathering-x-twitter

+ExportGenius.
+Detailed information on each category of import goods by countries: partners, ports and names of importing companies.
+Huge amount of data for several years including shipments records (Product Description, Total count, Country etc): https://exportgenius.in

 ----